Save Your Colorado License From DUI Revocation

 Colorado DMV Revocation Periods

-The following charts outline the typical DMV revocation periods if the DMV prevails.
+The following charts outline the typical Colorado DMV revocation periods if the DMV prevails.
 These terms do not take into account final conviction for DUI or DWAI nor any revocation periods enhanced by excessive points on your driving record.
-These numbers are for the purpose of giving you an idea of typical DMV consequences following a DUI arrest, and are not intended to be legal advice for any individual situation.
+These numbers are for the purpose of giving you an idea of typical DMV consequences following a DUI arrest, and are not intended to be legal advice for every individual situation.